SpiffInc/polyn-ruby/README.md

 Polyn is a dead simple service framework designed to be language agnostic while and providing a simple, yet powerful, abstraction layer for building reactive events based services.

-According to [Jonas Boner](http://jonasboner.com/), reactive Microservices require you to:
+It is heavily inspired by [Akka](https://akka.io) and [Moleculer](https://moleculer.services), and attempts to closely follow the [Reactive Manifesto](http://jonasboner.com/reactive-manifesto-1-0/) by adhering to the following principles:

 1. Follow the principle “do one thing, and one thing well” in defining service boundaries
 2. Isolate the services
 3. Ensure services act autonomously